 The Anzac and Suvla cemeteries are

-From this junction travel into the main Anzac area.
-After 12.8kms the
+From this junction travel into the main Anzac area where you will encounter

 location/design of this site, makes wheelchair access impossible.